fspacheco/robot-program/git-practice/git-practice.md

 To go to another branch, use `git checkout main`.
 Then, you merge the branch `character-names` to main with `git merge character-names`.

+The current status of your repository is shown in the graph.

 ```mermaid
 gitGraph
     commit id: "Add README with project description"